skellis46/slipbox/scene notes - children of the soil film.md

 A film by Simon Ellis

+With thanks to Barbara Stimoli, Titta Raccagni, Isabel Kuh, Giuseppe Mongiello, Danielle Stevenson, Marco Ranieri, Nora Sweeney, Sonia Arienta, Ilaria Mazzoleni, Lil Boyce, Rosa Cisneros and Paul Paschal.

 Developed as part of a Nature, Art & Habitat Residency in Taleggio Valley, June 2022.

-Supported by C-DaRE – the Centre for Dance Research – at Coventry University.
+Supported by C-DaRE – the Centre for Dance Research – at Coventry University. skellis.net

-With thanks to Barbara Stimoli, Titta Raccagni, Isabel Kuh, Giuseppe Mongiello, Danielle Stevenson, Marco Ranieri, Nora Sweeney, Sonia Arienta, Ilaria Mazzoleni, Lil Boyce, Rosa Cisneros and Paul Paschal.

-Logos.
-Creative commons, 2022
-skellis.net